deeplook/herestapis/README.md

 Of course, you could also download or clone this repo and install the dependencies in `binder/apt.txt` and `binder/environment.yml` locally (the latter with `conda`)...
 For now the former is recommended, as everything should work (except the `ipyearth` bits, which will be hopefully fixed, soon, too).

 For getting the full experience a registration with https://developer.here.com is needed, together with APP_CODE and APP_ID credentials, which need to be stored in the file `credentials.py.template` (with the `.template` extension removed).

+## UPDATE

+Meanwhile there is a dedicated Python package named [here_location_services](https://github.com/heremaps/here-location-services-python) for accessing a lot of these APIs even more easily.